Sunshinesheep/OpenBehavior-doc/docs/source/OpenBehavior_example_highway_lane_change.md

 In this example, you learned how to:

 - Describe an interactive highway scenario
-- Bind heterogeneous behavior models to traffic participants
+- Bind diverse behavior models to traffic participants
 - Construct multi-stage behaviors using `parallel` and `serial`
 - Use `adaptive.osc` to enable behavior diversity
 - Reuse built-in language components